44thm0820/gallery-of-horns/README.md

 Actual time needed to complete: 34 min

 Feature 3
-Number and name of feature:
+Number and name of feature: Bootstrap

-Estimate of time needed to complete: 1 hour
+Estimate of time needed to complete: 2 hours

-Start time:
+Start time: 840

-Finish time:
+Finish time: 1040

 Actual time needed to complete: